 As previously mentioned, motor vehicle accidents can be traumatizing.
 However, it is important to keep a clear mind in order to protect your legal rights.
 Here are a few simple next steps to take after being involved in any type or auto accident, and especially accidents involving multiple vehicles.

 Seek medical attention.
 This should always be priority number one for both your wellbeing and to get an official diagnosis of your injuries.
 The sooner you are able to see a doctor after your accident, the stronger your potential personal injury claim.

 Never admit fault.
-Human nature for many of us can cause guilt to take over when speaking to authority figures like police.
+Human nature for many of us can cause guilt to take over when speaking to authority figures like the police.
 It is a great idea to hold off giving too much information until you have had time to think it over and speak with your attorney.

 Do not sign anything.
 Insurance companies make a habit of preying on victims of recent accidents, offering cheap and fast settlements to pay for immediate expenses.
-However, these are almost always lowball offers, and are worth much less than that to which the victims are entitled.
+However, these are almost always lowball offers and are worth much less than that to which the victims are entitled.
 It is best to not sign anything without discussing the matter with a qualified attorney.

 Eatontown Motor Vehicle Accident Lawyers Define Comparative Negligence Laws

 New Jersey follows statutes of comparative negligence regarding personal injury claims.
 Essentially, this means that fault is assigned as a percentage to potentially one or more liable parties.
-This can get complicated quickly with multiple vehicles as that can mean multiple at fault parties.
+This can get complicated quickly with multiple vehicles as that can mean multiple at-fault parties.
 Here is a relatively simple example to illustrate how comparative negligence works.